Course Outline

 Security Protocols

-• Introduction to cryptographic protocols
+• An introduction to cryptographic protocols essential for secure government operations.

 Cryptographic Vulnerabilities